NCI-Agency/anet/docs/dev-setup.md

    1. Ensure there are no compile errors.
 If there are, you are probably missing dependencies or forgot to set environment variables in Eclipse.
 Try re-running `./gradlew eclipse` or checking the Eclipse run configuration vs gradle configs.
 1. Update the settings in `anet.yml` for your environment.
 See the [ANET Configuration documentation](https://github.com/NCI-Agency/anet/blob/master/DOCUMENTATION.md#anet-configuration) for more details on these configuration options.
 You are most likely to change:
    1. `emailFromAddr` - use your own email address for testing.
+1. Set up npm
+   1. Change Directories into the `client/` directory
+   1. Run `yarn install`  to download all the javascript dependencies.
+This can take several minutes depending on your internet connection.
+If the command hangs, it may be because your network blocks ssh.
+Try the command again on a different network.

 ## Java Backend